When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Was Queen Elizabeth I Referred to As Cynthia?

-People often called Queen Elizabeth I “Cynthia” in reverence to her eternal beauty, like the moon, and her independence, like Artemis.
+People often called Queen Elizabeth I “Cynthia” in reverence to her eternal beauty, like the moon, and her independence, like Artemis (the virgin goddess).
+It was a poetic way to celebrate her rule as a powerful, unmarried female monarch.

 Is Cynthia a Biblical Name?

-The name Cynthia is not found in the Bible, but it is considered a Christian name.
+The name Cynthia is not found in the Bible.
+However, it is considered a compatible Christian name due to its long history of use in Western culture and its innocuous meaning (Moon/Light).

 Why Does Some Poetry Refer to the Moon As Cynthia?